snowsune/fops-bot/README.md

 2) The bot can live on *your* servers now!
 Since configuration is now done on a per-guild basis

 PM me for the bot invite!

+## Changelog 13

+Bot will no longer reply 💎 when auto-upload is not enabled for a channel.

+SauceNAO now configured for auto-upload with enhanced confirmation! (feedback welcome)

+Fixed a few background task regressions.